 Also, paying for a better product doesn’t have to mean paying full price.
 If you can find that $400 suit for $200 on sale – or better yet, for $50 at a thrift shop – go right ahead!
 The point is to pay what it takes to get the best quality, not to pay as much as possible.

-If you’re looking to save even more money of the long-term, check out 31 Ways to Be Frugal And Save Money.
+If you’re looking to save even more money over the long term, check out 31 Ways to Be Frugal And Save Money.

 What’s the smartest purchase you’ve ever made?
 What made it such a good use of money?